 To find out if you’re a good candidate for veneers, your Cedar Mountain Dental specialist examines your teeth and gums.
 They review your dental and medical history, take dental X-rays, and talk about your desired outcome.
 Your dentist can treat tooth decay, gum disease, or other oral health problems prior to receiving veneers.

 Getting veneers is often a two-step process.
 During the first appointment, your dentist cleans your teeth and removes some enamel from their surfaces.
-The team takes impressions or digitally scans your teeth, so a dental lab can create custom-fit veneers.
+The team takes impressions or digitally scans your teeth so that a dental lab can create custom-fit veneers.

 When the new veneers are ready, your dental provider ensures they fit correctly and permanently bonds them to your teeth.
 They use a special light to harden dental cement and speed up the bonding process.